Vancouver Pro Musica Presents

 Nicole Ge Li 李歌– Erhu

 Vancouver Pro Musica is pleased to invite all BC composers to submit new miniature compositions for solo erhu for presentation as a continuing part of our “A Little Further Series”.
-For this call, we feature the Vancouver-based erhu performer and teacher Nicole Ge Li.
-Deadline for submissions is Friday, July 16, 2021.
-Accepted miniatures will be presented by Nicole as an online concert beginning on Friday, September 10 at 7:30 pm on our Youtube Channel.
+For this call, we feature the Vancouver-based erhu performer Nicole Ge Li.
+Deadline for submissions is Friday, July 30, 2021.
+Accepted miniatures will be presented by Nicole as an online concert that will be recorded later this fall (date to be confirmed).

 About Nicole Li